Japanese Wikipedia

 As of November 2024, the Japanese Wikipedia is the world's second most visited Wikipedia language edition after the English Wikipedia; it has been the second most viewed Wikipedia during most periods since at least 2008.
 It has a high proportion of anonymous contributors and one of the lowest admin-to-user ratios of any Wikipedia language edition.
 The Japanese edition is one of the best Wikipedias in retention of new editors and has one of the lowest edit revert rates.

 The Japanese Wikipedia has been accused of historical revisionism by a number of scholars, especially its pages on World War II.
-Its culture has been described as hostile and heavily influenced by the right-wing textboard 2channel.
+Its culture has been described as hostile and heavily influenced by the anonymous textboard 2channel.